Pendle Hill: Witches and the supernatural

 The story of the Pendle witches is a notorious and well-documented example of cases brought against alleged witches in 17th-century England.

-The area is popular with ghost hunters after Living channel's show Most Haunted visited it for a live investigation on Halloween 2004.
+The area became popular with ghost hunters after Living channel's show Most Haunted visited it for a live investigation on Halloween 2004.
 The show's presenter, Yvette Fielding, said it was the scariest episode they had made.

-Pendle Hill was the subject of episode 12 of the "How Haunted?" podcast.

-Pendle Hill and the surrounding area are the setting for 1951's classic Mist Over Pendle by Robert Neill, and also for the fourth book in Joseph Delaney's The Wardstone Chronicles, called The Spook's Battle.
+Pendle Hill and the surrounding area are the setting for 1951's classic Mist Over Pendle by Robert Neill, and also for the fourth book in Joseph Delaney's Spook's series, called The Spook's Battle.

 "The Witchfinders", the eighth episode of the eleventh series of the British science fiction television programme Doctor Who, takes place during the 17th-century Pendle witch trials.

 To mark the 400th anniversary, in January 2012 local artist Philippe Handford created a huge installation by putting '1612' on the side of Pendle Hill using 1500 m of horticultural fleece.

 Geography

 Topography

 Pendle Hill is separated from the nearby main bulk of the Bowland Fells by the River Ribble.
 This isolation means that Pendle Hill is in fact the most prominent child summit of Kinder Scout, far away in the Peak District, rather than a child of Ward's Stone, the highest point in Bowland.
+It is included in a detached part of the Forest of Bowland Area of Outstanding Natural Beauty.

 Pendle Water, which runs through Ogden Clough, has its source on the summit plateau, heading southwest before turning back to the east as it falls into the Ogden valley.
 It joins the Lancashire Calder near Burnley, a few miles upstream from the confluence with Sabden Brook, which drains the southwest slopes of the hill.
 Mearley Brook cuts a large clough onto the northwest face, with its tributaries and those of Pendleton Brook draining this side directly into the River Ribble.